People & Contact

 I am an Associate Professor on educational psychology at the University of Helsinki, and my research has focused on the well-being of students, parents, teachers, and school principals, examining also student engagement and socio-emotional skills, and taking into account various educational and occupational transitions.
 In FLUX I am part of WP2 and will study personal goals and fertility over time.

-I will be getting my master’s in social policy this summer (2023).
-I am very interested in family policy and work life research.
-I work as research assistant in THL’s work package.
-I mostly work with the data and do statistical models for the articles.
+I have master’s degree in social policy and I’m interested in family policy and work life research.
+I work as a researcher in THL’s work package.
+My main job is to work with the data and do statistical models for the articles.

 I am a post-doctoral researcher and teacher who specializes in demography and fertility, alongside research interests in inequity, culture, and uncertainty.
 My research often seeks to intertwine demographic and alternative components to better understand social phenomena and how to implement progressive social changes.
 I will be working on WPs 4 and 5 within the FLUX Consortium.